AnanyaNegi/AnanyaNegi/README.md

 - ⚡ I'm currently a Mentor @<a href="https://gssoc.girlscript.tech/">GSSoC'21.</a>

-- 🔭 I’m working on a Personal project.
+- 🔭 I’m currently working on revamping my personal website.

 - 🌱 I'm deep diving into the applications and concept of AWS S3.(which is pretty awesome ngl)